-In the Providence Journal, writes:of the
+In the Providence Journal, Sally Pipes of the Pacific Research Institute writes:

 Federal officials at the Department of Health and Human Services just finalized rules governing health insurance for individuals and small businesses purchased through Obamacare’s new exchanges.
 The announcement brings us a step closer to a health-care system wherein spending continues to grow rapidly while basic coverage remains unaffordable.